-Asbestos is still killing thousands of people in the UK each year, figures are currently estimated at around 5,000, considerably higher than the number of people killed in all work-related accidents combined.
+Asbestos kills thousands of people in the UK each year, figures are currently estimated at around 5,000 - considerably higher than the number of people killed in all work-related accidents combined.

-You might have all three in different areas or just one type, and the action needed will be impacted on what type of asbestos is found.
+You might have all three in different areas or just one type, and the action needed will be impacted by what type of asbestos is found.

 White asbestos is less deadly than blue and brown asbestos, but it is still a hazardous material.
 All types of asbestos can lead to serious and fatal diseases such as mesothelioma (a deadly asbestos cancer of the lungs) and asbestos-related lung cancer, and asbestosis.

 Amosite asbestos is also known as brown asbestos.